 Mickalene Thomas, Jet Blue #20, 2021.
 Color photograph, mixed media paper, acrylic paint, rhinestones, Swarovski crystal fabric, fiberglass mesh.
 59 x 46 1/4 inches. © Mickalene Thomas

-Mickalene Thomas, Jet Blue #22, 2021.
-Color photograph, mixed media paper, rhinestones, and acrylic paint on hot press paper, 58 x 46 7/8 inches. © Mickalene Thomas
+Mickalene Thomas, Jet Blue #24, 2021.
+67 3/4 x 56 3/4 inches.
+Color photograph, mixed media paper, acrylic paint, rhinestones, and fiberglass mesh on museum board mounted to dibond. © Mickalene Thomas

 Alanna Fields, Canyons Beyond Time, 2021.
 Archival pigment print and encaustic, 30 x 40 inches.